 Capstone Scholars Fellows

-The Capstone Scholars Fellows initiative was created in 2008 to recognize students by the end of their second year who have gone above and beyond in the Capstone Scholars Program with a high honor and special designation on their transcript.
+The Capstone Scholars Fellows initiative was created in 2008 to recognize students who have gone above and beyond in the Capstone Scholars Program by the end of their second year.
+Capstone Scholars Fellows are Capstone Scholars who are successful in the classroom, develop relationships with faculty and are engaged within the Capstone Scholars Program and broader University community.

 Benefits to becoming a Capstone Fellow include: